 What should you do on results day?

-To use Clearing or Adjustment, you need:
+To use Clearing, you need:

 - Your UCAS login, Clearing number, and personal ID

 - Your list of alternatives - ideally in order of preference (and UCAS will actually suggest courses and unis to you)

 - Your exam results (including your GCSE or National 4 or 5 results)